UNM GPSA Grants & Scholarships

 - New Mexico Research Grant (NMRG): May fund travel, lodging, supplies, and other costs related to field research.
 Projects with a New Mexico state agency, nonprofit or community organization require a letter of recommendation from a representative of the organization, and are eligible for up to $5000 (High Priority).
 Other research projects are eligible for up to $3000 (General Priority).
 Offered during fall semester only.

-- Graduate Scholarship Fund (GSF): In addition to our grants, each fall and spring semester we offer the Graduate Scholarship Fund (GSF) - a $1,000, need-based scholarship for students within three semesters of graduation.
+- Graduate Scholarship Fund (GSF): In addition to our grants, each summer, fall, and spring semester we offer the Graduate Scholarship Fund (GSF) - a $1,000, need-based scholarship to help graduate students offset the cost of tuition, books, and fees.

-All grants must be applied for online, during an open Grant Cycle in the fall, spring, or summer semester.
-Dates and deadlines for these cycles are posted on the available grants page.
+All grants must be applied online, during an open Grant Cycle during the Fall, Spring, or Summer semester.
+Dates and deadlines for these cycles are posted on the open grants page.
 To apply, please visit the individual grant's page for a list of requirements and application materials.
 All users must create a user account before applying if they have not already done so.
+There will be several applicant trainings, more information about which can be found here.

 All GPSA grants and scholarships are read and scored by fellow graduate students.
 All enrolled, degree-seeking graduate students are eligible to become readers.
-For reading 13-16 grants, readers receive a $50 stipend.
-If you are interested in becoming a reader, please visit the grant reader page for more info about signing up.
-This is a great way to learn about our grants process, hone your own grant writing skills, and get involved with GPSA.
+For reading 16-19 grants, readers receive a $50 stipend.
+If you are interested in becoming a reader, please visit the grant reader page for more information about signing up.
+This is a great way to learn about our grants process, hone your grant writing skills, and get involved with the GPSA.